Looking after your data

 We cannot make definitive recommendations – not least because the technologies and their vulnerabilities are constantly changing.

-However you ensure the protection of your data it will help to recall how the 3di organises its files – refer to The 3di and the disc filing system.
+However you ensure the protection of your data it will help to recall how the 3di organises its files – refer to .
 Inside a Backends folder you will find a folder for each of your backends.
-Within the backend folder Clinic you would find the backend data file 3di2_Clinic_be – that’s the file which records everything you have entered on the 3di interview forms (but not any Reports you may have generated).
+Within the backend folder Clinic you would find the backend data file 3di2_Clinic_be — that’s the file which records everything you have entered on the 3di interview forms and so must be treated as sensitive patient data.
 You would find also a folder called Cases, and within that folder a collection of folders with six-digit names such as 000004 or 000127: in each of these folders are all the Reports and other documents relating to the child whose Case_ID appears in the cyan box at the top-right of the Case Manager.
 Accordingly, copying or synchronising an entire backend folder (in this example, the folder called Clinic) backs up all recorded data and all 3di clinical reports.

 Should just the backend file 3di2_Clinic_be become damaged or lost, you would replace it with the synchronised or copied version.
 Should the damage also affect your Reports, you would replace the complete Clinic backend folder with the synchronised or copied backup.